A microscopic model of fractionalized Fermi liquid

-In our subsequent paper \cite{CPT3} we discussed finite doping.
-The difference is minimal.
-The superconducting phase may become Pair Density Wave one.
-The strong $J_K$ limit becomes heavy fermion metal, the orbital Kitaev liquid remains intact.
+In \cite{Square} we generalized the above construction for square lattice.
+The price to pay was an increased number of degrees of freedom.
+Namely, the corresponding Yao-Lee model includes not two spins 1/2 on one site, but three.
+The resulting spin liquid can be formulated as a theory of pseudospin 1/2 Dirac fermions.

-{\it Conclusions.} This paper has emphasized how a Yao-Lee spin liquid embedded within a Kondo lattice, the CPT model, provides a tractable model of a fractionalized Fermi liquid or $FL^*$, establishing an interesting connection to the Ancillar Layer Model(ALM) approach to the Hubbard model.
-The $Z_2$ character of the $FL^*$ in this approach may be an interesting feature to examine in the context of the ALM approach.
+{\it Conclusions.} This paper has emphasized how a Yao-Lee spin liquid embedded within a Kondo lattice, the CPT model, provides a tractable model of a fractionalized Fermi liquid or FL$^*$, establishing an interesting connection to the Ancillar Layer Model(ALM) approach to the Hubbard model.
+The $Z_2$ character of the FL$^*$ in this approach may be an interesting feature to examine in the context of the ALM approach.

-{\it Acknowledgments. } This work was supported by Office of Basic Energy Sciences, Material Sciences and Engineering Division, U.S. Department of Energy (DOE) under Contracts No. DE-SC0012704 (AMT) and DE-FG02-99ER45790 (PC ).
+{\it Acknowledgments. } AT is grateful to A. Weichselbaum and W. Yin for valuable discussions.
+This work was supported by Office of Basic Energy Sciences, Material Sciences and Engineering Division, U.S. Department of Energy (DOE) under Contracts No. DE-SC0012704 (AMT) and DE-FG02-99ER45790 (PC ).
 AP was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division